 You need to know how you will be positioning your monitors in work from home setup.
 This is important because it can affect the ergonomics of your workstation and ultimately prevent eye strain and fatigue.

 Place the monitors side by side with each other instead of one above the other.
 This will make it easier for you to focus on tasks by giving both eyes equal access to information displayed on both screens.

 Also, place each monitor approximately an arm’s length away from your eyes so that they are not too close or too far away from your face.

 Same Sized Monitors

-If you’re using two different monitors, make sure that they are the same size and placed at the same height.
+If you’re using two different monitors in your work from home set up, make sure that they are the same size and placed at the same height.
 You may also want to consider whether or not you’ll be mounting them on a wall or attaching them to a single stand, as this will impact how close or far apart they should be from each other.